Jhy9/Simple-substitution-cipher-solver/README.md

-# Simple substition cipher solver
+# Simple substitution cipher solver

 For course algorithms and AI lab.